openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and started the mode that accepts OpenID4VP.

-1. Verifier app starts BLE advertisement (`PDU ADV_IND`). (announcing the first 5 bytes of the verifier's key)
+1. The Verifier starts the BLE advertisement (`PDU ADV_IND`).
+The advertisment message starts with the prefix `OVP` (see below) and includes the first 5 bytes of the verifier's ephemeral key.
-2. Wallet scans the BLE layer and filters the `OVP` automatically (in case it found only one).
-If there are multiple verifiers the user is asked to choose, alternatively use [QR Code](#connection-scan-qr-ble).
+2. The Wallet scans the BLE layer.
+If there is only a single Verifier sending an advertisment message with the `OVP` prefix, the Wallet may automatically select this Verifier.
+Otherwise, if there are multiple verifiers the user is asked to choose.
-3. Wallet connects to the Verifier (`SCAN_REQ`).
-The second 27 byte of the verifiers key is provided in the scan response (`SCAN_RESP`).
+3. The Wallet connects to the Verifier (`SCAN_REQ`).
+The remaining 27 byte of the Verifier's ephemeral key is provided in the scan response (`SCAN_RESP`).
-4. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE secret key(#encryption).
+4. The Wallet generates its ephemeral key pair and combines both keys to create a DHE secret key as described in (#encryption).
-5. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
+5. The Wallet sends an identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-ble-request)
-6. Verifier calculates DHE secret key based on its key pair and the wallet's public key.
+6. The Verifier calculates the DHE secret key based on its key pair and the wallet's public key as described in (#encryption).

-__Note:__ While the Verifier can be active for a long time and process multiple connections (based on the same Verifier key).

-__Note:__ Its expected that the range of the verifiers advertisement is limited based on the applications requirement.
+Note: While the Verifier can be active for a long time and process multiple connections (based on the same Verifier key), it's expected that the range of the verifiers advertisement is limited based on the application's requirement.
 Verifiers are expected to provide the necessary controls to limit the range.

-BLE Advertisement Packet structure MUST be the following:
+BLE Advertisement Packet structure is defined as follows:

 ```
 PDU: